pholser/property-binder/README.md

 what pattern separates the individual values of multi-valued properties, and what formatting hints to use, if any.

-Property Binder is built using JDK 8, and its JAR includes JPMS metadata.
+Property Binder is compatible with JDK 8 or better, and its JAR includes JPMS metadata.
 Thus, you can use Property Binder as a module on the module path, or as a regular JAR on the class path.

 Property Binder builds on work described in
 [this blog post](https://lemnik.wordpress.com/2007/03/28/code-at-runtime-in-java-56/).